jameshume/jehtech/src/html/c_and_cpp/cpp-constexpr-consteval.md

 But it still feels like the `constexpr`-ness could be inferred in the broken version of `dummy()`.
-The trouble is, the function must be callable at runtime with values that are not known until runtime, so the value of the parameter might not be known at compile time, which is a requirement of `constexpr`.
+The trouble is, the function must be callable at runtime - with values that are not known until runtime - so the value of the parameter might not be known at compile time, which is a requirement of `constexpr`.
 Hence, function parameters, even `constexpr` and `consteval` function parameters, cannot be `constexpr`.